 He lets things come and go as they are.

-He acts without expecting anything in return.
+He helps without expecting anything in return.

-nobody can take it from him.
+that is why nobody can take them from him.

 He weakens their ambitions and strengthens their bones.

-4. The Emptiness of Tao
+4. Depth of the Tao

-It blunts sharp edges.
+It blunts sharp edges,

-Perfectly hidden and yet omnipresent.
+It is perfectly hidden and yet omnipresent.

-I do not know its source.
+I do not know from whence the Tao arises.

-It seems to have always existed.
+It seems as if it has always existed.

-5. Do not differentiate
+5. Do not Favour

-The space between heaven and earth is like a bellows.
+The space between Heaven and Earth is like a bellows.

 Although it is empty, it is inexhaustible.

-6. The Depth of Tao
+6. The Tao is

-It is the great mysterious mother of heaven and earth.
+It is the mysterious Mother,

 8. Be like Water

-The highest good is being like water,
+The highest good is like water,

-It is beneficial to all without asserting itself.
+which is beneficial to all without asserting itself.

-Live near the earth.
+He lives near the earth.

 9. Stop in Time

-After completing your work, go into seclusion.
+After finishing your work, go into seclusion.

-Such is the way of the heavens.
+Such is the way of Heaven.

-Do not expect Praise
+10. Do not Expect

 Strive for unity of mind and body,

-be like a newborn infant.
+be like a newborn child.